kunzeleric/kunzeleric/README.md

 ## Hey there!
-I'm Eric Kunzel, a Front End Developer in pursue of a Full Stack career
+I'm Eric Kunzel, a Newbie Developer :)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 - 🔭 In a career transition!
 I'm dedicated to a full study journey in order to speed up the proccess.
 - 🌱 Studying JavaScript, ReactJS, NodeJS and MongoDB currently :)